QAndot/args/README.md

 #include <iostream>

+// This is where all the magic happens.
 #include "Args.hpp"

 int main(int argc, const char *argv[]) {
 	// The command-line argument parser, initialized with default settings.
 	Args args;

-	// Define some arguments your program will accept. args.addKeywordArg("-key1", "-k1");
+	// Define some keyword arguments your program will accept.
+	// Keyword arguments have a name, and an optional abbreviation.
+	// They store a value which the user assigns on the command line. args.addKeywordArg("-key1", "-k1");
 	args.addKeywordArg("-key2", "-k2");

-	args.addUnaryArg("--unary1", "--u1");
+	// A unary argument either exists or it doesn't.
+It has no associated value. args.addUnaryArg("--unary1", "--u1");

 	// Process the command-line arguments.